garywill/linux-router/README.md

 </details>

+## System admins should know

+### Take care of concurrency

+Linux-router script is home-made, not enterprise-level.

+- You can run multiple linux-router instances and they work simultaneous, as long as you start/stop **one by one**, not all at once.
+We **can't ensure** its locks covering 100% race condition edge cases.

+- Use it after the system has fully booted.
+When you’re manually (re)starting/stopping some network-related services, stop linux-router first, otherwise those services (flushing iptables or some) may break linux-router's setup.

-## What changes are done to Linux system
+### What changes are done to Linux system

 On exit of a linux-router instance, script **will do cleanup**, i.e. undo most changes to system.
 Though, **some** changes (if needed) will **not** be undone, which are: